We use cookies to help you navigate efficiently and perform certain functions.

 5. RESERVE TICKETS IN ADVANCE

 Please note that if you wish to visit popular sites and want to avoid waiting in line for a long time (especially in high season May-September when it could be a question of hours!), it is advisable to reserve tickets in advance.
-There may be the possibility of arranging tickets on arrival on Day 1, with the help of your CEO, but availability cannot be guaranteed at such short notice.
+There may be the possibility of arranging tickets on arrival on Day 1, with the help of your Expedition Leader, but availability cannot be guaranteed at such short notice.
 We recommend advanced ticket-purchase for the following sites and activities:

 Madrid: